jakezhiming/dasher/README.md

   - Extra life
   - And more!
 - **Difficulty Scaling**: The game gets progressively harder the further you go
+- **AI-Powered Messages**: Game messages are rephrased by an AI in different personalities (pirate, robot, wizard, etc.) using OpenAI's GPT-4o-mini model

+## AI Message System

+Dasher features an AI-powered message system that adds personality to the game's status messages.
+Each time you start the game, a random personality is chosen (pirate, robot, medieval knight, etc.), and all game messages are rephrased in that style.

+### Setup

+To use the AI message system:

+1. Rename `.envexample` to `.env`
+2. Add your OpenAI API key to the `.env` file
+3. Make sure you have the required dependencies installed (see Installation section)

+If no API key is provided, the game will fall back to using the original messages without AI rephrasing.

 ## Requirements